 - AC = $1.75 per mobile case

-Since the formula of absorption costing method shows lower product cost than the pricing offered in the contract, the order should be accepted.
+Since this method shows lower product costs than the pricing offered in the contract, the order should be accepted.

 You can use the following AC Calculator.